EBD-CREST/nsparse/README.md

 ## To use with your own program
-Copy 'inc' and 'src' exept 'sample' folder to your codes.
+Copy 'inc' and 'src' except 'sample' folder to your codes.
 To use the library, include files in your code and compile with the program in 'src' with -DFLOAT (for single) or -DDOUBLE (for double) option (default is double precision).